-As people's desires or demand for resources, goods, and services increase, so do the money payments they are willing to make.
-Consider Michael Jackson memorabilia.
-In the months following his death, demand for Michael Jackson collectibles increased.
-As a result, the money values of these mementos went up considerably.
+As people's desires or demand for resources, goods, and services increases, so does the amount of money they are willing to spend.
+Consider Kobe Bryant memorabilia.
+In the months following the basketball star's death, demand for Bryant collectibles increased.
+As a result, the monetary value of these mementos went up considerably.

-· Availability or supply
+• Availability or supply